javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

   }
 }

-// Here we're out of figure brackets,
+// Here we're out of curly braces,
 // so we can not see Function Declarations made inside of them.

 *!*